ramirma/INNUENDO_docker/docs/usage/set-species.rst

 INNUENDO Project was to develop analysis strategies from 4 target species:
 *Escherichia coli*, *Yersinia enterocolitica*, *Salmonella enterica* and *Campylobacter jejuni*.
-However, the platform is scalable to add any other species upon some configuration.
-In this example we are going to exemplify on how to add **speciesA**.
+However, the platform is scalable to add any other species given some configuration.
+In this example we are going to exemplify how to add **speciesA**.

 **NOTE: Most of the modifications required are in the INNUENDO_REST_API application.**